ArcanaFramework/arcana/docs/source/data_model.rst

 :class:`.FileGroup` is typically subclassed to specify the datatype of the files/directories in the group.
-For example, there are a number common file formats implemented in :mod:`arcana.data.types.common`, including
+For example, there are a number common file formats implemented in :mod:`arcana.common.data`, including

 * :class:`.common.Text`
 * :class:`.common.Zip`